 Jury deliberations to begin in Manafort trial, as defense team suggests prosecution is improper, 'desperate'

-Attorneys for ex-Trump campaign chairman Paul Manafort suggested during closing arguments Wednesday that Special Counsel Robert Mueller’s team had unfairly ensnared their client in the ongoing Russia probe, prompting a last-minute recess in the case after prosecutors cried foul.
+Attorneys for ex-Trump campaign chairman Paul Manafort suggested during closing arguments Wednesday that Special Counsel Robert Mueller’s team had improperly ensnared their client in the ongoing Russia probe, prompting a last-minute recess in the case after prosecutors cried foul.

 The drama unfolded as closing arguments wrapped up after nearly four hours.
 Jury deliberations are now set to begin at 9:30 a.m.
 EST on Thursday.
+A unanimous verdict from the 12 jurors is required to convict Manafort on each of the 18 counts against him.

-Manafort attorney Richard Westling told jurors that banks had not reported any problems with Manafort to regulators "until the special counsel came and asked questions," and accused prosecutors of "stacking" charges against Manafort.
+Manafort attorney Richard Westling on Wednesday told jurors that banks had not reported any problems with Manafort to regulators "until the special counsel came and asked questions," and accused prosecutors of "stacking" charges against Manafort.
 And another defense attorney, Kevin Downing, said several times the prosecution should have been handled by an IRS audit, rather than a high-profile federal prosecution by the special counsel's office.

 Prosecutors said both arguments violated a pretrial agreement not to discuss the larger political context of the case.
-Judge T.S.
-Ellis III later addressed the matter during jury instructions, before adjourning court for the day.

-During jury instructions that lasted well over an hour, Ellis told jurors to ignore the defense team's suggestion that the Mueller prosecution was improper.
+Later in the day, during jury instructions that lasted well over an hour, Judge T.S.
+Ellis told jurors to ignore the defense team's suggestion that the Mueller prosecution was politically motivated.

 He also emphasized that prosecutors bear the burden of proof, beyond any reasonable doubt, in the case.

-"It's not my function to deliberate facts, it’s yours," Ellis told jurors.
+"It's not my function to deliberate facts, it’s yours," Ellis told jurors on the eve of their deliberations.

+Leaving the courtoom on Wednesday, Downing told reporters that Manafort was optimistic ahead of the deliberations.

+"Mr. Manafort was very happy with how things went today," Downing said.
+"His defense team got to address the jury, point out the shortcomings in the government's case and explain the government has not met their burden of proof."

-Also during closing arguments, defense attorneys claimed prosecutors not only failed to meet their burden of proof that Manafort committed bank and tax fraud, but that "not a single bit" of evidence supported their allegations.
+Throughout their closing arguments during the day, defense attorneys claimed prosecutors not only failed to meet their burden of proof that Manafort committed bank and tax fraud, but that "not a single bit" of evidence supported their allegations.

-Manafort's defense team then tore into Rick Gates, the prosecution's star witness who pleaded guilty earlier this year in hopes of receiving a lighter sentence.
+Manafort's defense team also tore into Rick Gates, the prosecution's star witness who pleaded guilty earlier this year in hopes of receiving a lighter sentence.

 JUDGE ELLIS TAUNTS AND TORMENTS MUELLER TEAM, CLAIMS PROSECUTOR IS CRYING